PacoReinaCampo/MPSoC-DV/source/rust/book/chapters/chapter18.md

-# Patterns and Matching
+# PATTERNS AND MATCHING

 Let's explore these aspects of patterns and matching in Rust:

-## All the Places Patterns Can Be Used
+## ALL THE PLACES PATTERNS CAN BE USED

 In Rust, patterns can be used in various contexts, including:
 - `match` expressions: Patterns are used to match against the value being evaluated.